Moneydash/resumeforge/README.md

 ## Usage

+1. Sign in with Google or GitHub.
-1. Fill out the form with your personal information, experience, education, skills, etc.
+2. Fill out the form with your personal information, experience, education, skills, etc.
-2. Select a template from the available options
+3. Select a template from the Galaxy or Greek Gods collections.
-3. Preview your resume in real-time
+4. Preview your resume in real-time.
-4. Export your resume as a PDF when you're satisfied with the result
+5. Export your resume as a PDF when you're satisfied with the result.

 ## PDF Export

-The application uses React PDF to generate high-quality PDF documents.
-The PDF export functionality includes:

-- Proper formatting and styling
-- Support for images and icons
-- Custom page sizes based on content
-- Compatibility with modern browsers
+The application allows you to export your resume as a high-quality PDF, preserving the selected template's design and formatting.
+PDF export is available directly from the preview page.

 ## Project Structure

 ```
 src/
+├── api/              # API utilities (e.g., axios instance)
 ├── assets/           # Static assets like images and icons
 ├── components/       # React components
-│   ├── form/         # Form components
+│   ├── forms/        # Form sections for resume fields
-│   ├── pdf/          # PDF generation components
-│   ├── templates/    # Resume templates
+│   ├── templates/    # Resume templates (Galaxy & Greek Gods)
-│   └── ui/           # UI components
+│   ├── ui/           # UI components (inputs, buttons, etc.)
+│   └── ...           # Other shared components
+├── contexts/         # React context providers (e.g., Theme)
+├── lib/              # Utility functions
+├── pages/            # Main pages (Home, Login, Templates, Preview)
+├── schema/           # Yup validation schemas
-├── styles/           # Global styles and PDF styles
+├── styles/           # Global and template-specific styles
 ├── types/            # TypeScript type definitions
-├── utils/            # Utility functions
+├── utils/            # Helper utilities
-└── App.tsx          # Main application component
+├── App.tsx           # Main application component
+├── main.tsx          # App entry point
+└── routes.tsx        # Route definitions (with lazy loading)
 ```

 ## Contributing